hannahakhtar/project-1/README.md

 ### Bomb release and movement

 To create the illusion of the aliens dropping a bomb, I firstly created the function randomBomb to determine where the bomb would be dropped from.
-Using the Math.random and Math.floor methods were used on the displayAlien array to calculate the initial position of the bomb and then the classList was added to the index below that of the initial position.
+The Math.random and Math.floor methods were used on the displayAlien array to calculate the initial position of the bomb and then the classList was added to the index below that of the initial position.
 Variables were then updated accordingly, which would impact when other functions were invoked.

 ```js
 function randomBomb() {